Balanced budget: United States

 In the United States, the fiscal conservatism movement believes that balanced budgets are an important goal.
 Every state other than Vermont has a balanced budget amendment, providing some form of ban on deficits, while the Oregon kicker bans surpluses of greater than 2% of revenue.
 The Colorado Taxpayer Bill of Rights (the TABOR amendment) also bans surpluses and requires the state to refund taxpayers in event of a budget surplus.

-The last time that the budget was balanced or had a surplus was the 2001 United States federal budget, under 42nd President Bill Clinton.
+The last time that the budget was balanced or had a surplus was the 2001 United States federal budget.

 Numerous sources have stated that as of 2023, a balanced budget is no longer possible without massive reductions in spending by the United States federal government according to the Congressional Budget Office and several independent sources.
 Extreme spending reductions on numerous entitlements would also not likely be popular, even if such cuts would be sufficient to bring a balanced budget to the United States, "Federal debt will rise from 98 percent of GDP in 2023 to 181 percent in 2053."